ethras/flow-maestro/README.md

 ## Release packaging

 On each git tag (vX.Y.Z), the workflow builds `flow-maestro-templates.zip` containing `commands/`, `protocols/`, and `templates/` and publishes it as a Release asset.
+The bundle also includes `scripts/autopost.py` to render Linear comment macros alongside the shipped templates.

 ## Notes